As an alternative, Currency Brokers are specialists in the foreign exchange industry and can save you between 3-5% on your conversion.

 You can either call through to your account manager or just use their platform/app if they have one.

-Get your quote, and ask them to lock it in if you like it.
+Get your quote, and ask them to lock the rate in if you like it.

-But, it’s important to compare it to make sure you’re getting the best rate.
+Remember, it’s important to compare multiple providers to make sure you’re getting the best rate.

 I’ll talk about comparing a little further down.

-Once locked in, provide them with your beneficiary details (where they will send the funds to).
+Once the rate is locked in, provide them with your beneficiary details (where they will send the funds to).

 Receiving Money